Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Notably, the distribution of power outage durations is heavily skewed to the right.
 Both the mean and median power outage duration are around 700-800 minutes, but there is a large right tail in the distribution.
-This shows that most regular power outages are relatively short, however occasionally very extreme power outages occur that last signifcantly longer.
+This shows that most regular power outages are relatively short, however occasionally very extreme power outages occur that last significantly longer.

-Here is a graph showing the number of power outages that occured in each climate region.
+Here is a graph showing the number of power outages that occurred in each climate region.
 <iframe
   src="plotly_graphs/univariate2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 Notice that the number of power outages is not uniform between all climate regions.
 The most number of outages occur in the Northeast and the least occur in West North Central.

 ### Bivariate Analysis